twosixlabs/armory-library/docs/developers/new_dataset_to_armory.md

     dataset_test = json.load(f)
 ```
 ## Step 2 loop through the dictionary of the images to create a dataset in the COCO format
-For the RAIT dataset there were 4 keys in the train/test json files: 'info', 'categories', 'images',and 'annotations'. 'images' contains the list of images for that dataset split, the width/height of that image, and the image id that corresponds to label in 'annotations'. 'annotations' contains all the bbox objects for all images in that dataset split.
+For the RAITE dataset there were 4 keys in the train/test json files: 'info', 'categories', 'images',and 'annotations'.
+The 'info' and 'categories' keys are not needed for the final dataset.
+The 'images' key contains the list of images for that dataset split, the width/height of that image, and the image id that corresponds to label in 'annotations' key.
+The 'annotations' key contains all the bbox objects for all images in that dataset split.
 It contains same image id, object id, bbox area, bbox, and category label.

 Here I create an annotations DataFrame which contains all the objects.
 I don't want to look through this dataset since it is longer than the dataset['images'] dictionary.
 Also I define where the actual images folder is located on my computer.
 ```python